-Through the curriculum, professional organizations and engagement activities, graduates of the College of Southern Maryland's Cybersecurity AAS program will achieve the following educational objectives:
+Through the curriculum, professional organizations and engagement activities, graduates of the College of Southern Maryland's Cybersecurity Certificate program will achieve the following educational objectives:

 - a.
-Provide graduates with a common body of knowledge in cybersecurity. - b.
+Provide graduates with a common foundational body of knowledge in cybersecurity. - b.
 Provide graduates with the capability to develop the skills and knowledge required of cybersecurity practitioners in a variety of cybersecurity settings. - c.
-Provide graduates the resources and skills allowing them to find employment or enter trainee programs in cybersecurity and related professions.
+Provide graduates the resources and skills allowing them to find internships or entry-level employment or enter trainee programs in cybersecurity and related professions.

-Through the curriculum, professional organizations and engagement activities, graduates of the College of Southern Maryland's Cybersecurity AAS program will achieve the following intended student learning outcomes:
+Through the curriculum, professional organizations and engagement activities, graduates of the College of Southern Maryland's Cybersecurity certificate program will achieve the following intended student learning outcomes: